Wedding Newspaper Ideas: What Should Go in Your Wedding Newspaper?

 Wedding Newspaper Studio offers four-page and eight-page templates, both built from interchangeable pre-made components.
 Four pages is enough for the essentials plus two or three extras.
 Eight pages gives you room for everything on this list with space to breathe.

-Because the templates are component-based, you're not locked into a fixed layout.
-You can swap sections in and out until the newspaper feels right for you.
+Because the templates are component-based, you are not locked into a fixed layout.
+Swap sections in and out until the newspaper feels right for you.
+See pricing for copy counts and costs in your country.

-No. Wedding Newspaper Studio includes pre-written placeholder content for most sections, so you're editing and personalising rather than starting from a blank page.
-The built-in tools such as the timeline editor, word search designer, and guest map handle the fiddly parts automatically, so you can focus on making it personal rather than making it work.
+No. Wedding Newspaper Studio includes pre-written placeholder content for most sections, so you are editing and personalising rather than starting from a blank page.
+The timeline editor, word search designer, and guest map handle the fiddly parts automatically.

 Tags:

-wedding newspaper wedding newspaper content what to put in a wedding newspaper wedding newspaper ideas wedding planning
+wedding newspaper ideas wedding newspaper content what to put in a wedding newspaper wedding planning wedding keepsake